xuan07472/ultralytics/docs/usage/python.md

 ## [Track](../modes/track.md)

 Track mode is used for tracking objects in real-time using a YOLOv8 model.
 In this mode, the model is loaded from a checkpoint file, and the user can provide a live video stream to perform real-time object tracking.
 This mode is useful for applications such as surveillance systems or self-driving cars.

 !!! example "Track"

     === "Python"

         ```python
         from ultralytics import YOLO

         # Load a model
         model = YOLO('yolov8n.pt')  # load an official detection model
         model = YOLO('yolov8n-seg.pt')  # load an official segmentation model
         model = YOLO('path/to/best.pt')  # load a custom model

         # Track with the model
-        results = model.track(source="https://youtu.be/Zgi9g1ksQHc", show=True)
+        results = model.track(source="https://youtu.be/LNwODJXcvt4", show=True)
-        results = model.track(source="https://youtu.be/Zgi9g1ksQHc", show=True, tracker="bytetrack.yaml")
+        results = model.track(source="https://youtu.be/LNwODJXcvt4", show=True, tracker="bytetrack.yaml")
         ```

 [Track Examples](../modes/track.md){ .md-button .md-button--primary}

 ## [Benchmark](../modes/benchmark.md)

 Benchmark mode is used to profile the speed and accuracy of various export formats for YOLOv8.
 The benchmarks provide information on the size of the exported format, its `mAP50-95` metrics (for object detection and segmentation) or `accuracy_top5` metrics (for classification), and the inference time in milliseconds per image across various export formats like ONNX, OpenVINO, TensorRT and others.
 This information can help users choose the optimal export format for their specific use case based on their requirements for speed and accuracy.

 !!! example "Benchmark"

     === "Python"

         Benchmark an official YOLOv8n model across all export formats.
         ```python
-        from ultralytics.yolo.utils.benchmarks import benchmark
+        from ultralytics.utils.benchmarks import benchmark

         # Benchmark
-        benchmark(model='yolov8n.pt', imgsz=640, half=False, device=0)
+        benchmark(model='yolov8n.pt', data='coco8.yaml', imgsz=640, half=False, device=0)
         ```

 [Benchmark Examples](../modes/benchmark.md){ .md-button .md-button--primary}

 ## Using Trainers

 `YOLO` model class is a high-level wrapper on the Trainer classes.
 Each YOLO task has its own trainer that inherits from `BaseTrainer`.

 !!! tip "Detection Trainer Example"

         ```python
-        from ultralytics.yolo import v8 import DetectionTrainer, DetectionValidator, DetectionPredictor
+        from ultralytics.models.yolo import DetectionTrainer, DetectionValidator, DetectionPredictor

         # trainer
         trainer = DetectionTrainer(overrides={})